Skip to main content

 Is Ketamine-Assisted Psychotherapy (KAP) right for everyone?

 No, KAP is not appropriate for everyone.
-Like any therapeutic modality, it's only effective when used in the right context and with careful consideration.
-KAP may be a good fit if you're struggling with treatment-resistant symptoms and are open to exploring your inner experience in an altered state—but this is something we assess together during the intake and preparation process.
-It's not a one-size-fits-all solution.
+Like any therapeutic modality, it is effective when used in the right context with careful consideration.
+KAP may be a helpful tool for those with treatment-resistant symptoms and who are open to exploring their inner experience in an altered state.
+This is assessed together during intake and preparation.
+It is not a one-size-fits-all solution.

 Will ketamine fix me?

-No one tool or treatment can “fix” a person, because you're not broken to begin with.
-Healing isn't linear, and it doesn't come from a single experience or insight.
-Ketamine, when used with intention and integrated in therapy, can help you loosen stuck patterns and access new perspectives—but it's not a cure-all.
-What matters most is what you do with what it brings up.
+No single tool or treatment can fix a person, because you are not broken to begin with.
+Healing is not linear and does not come from a single experience or insight.
+Ketamine, when used safely and integrated in therapy, can support new perspectives, but it is not a cure-all.
+What matters most is how you work with the experience.

 Why do you offer KAP if you already use other therapies?

-Because people are complex.
-No single approach works for everyone all the time.
-KAP is one tool among many that I draw from to meet the needs of the individual in front of me.
-While I use therapies like CBT, IFS, and mindfulness, sometimes people benefit from accessing insight, emotion, or memory in a different state of consciousness.
-That's where KAP can be uniquely helpful.
-My goal isn't to follow one system, but to respond to what's needed—and sometimes that requires integration across modalities.
+People are complex, and no single approach works for everyone all the time.
+KAP is one tool among many that we draw from to meet individual needs.
+While we use therapies like CBT, IFS, and mindfulness, sometimes accessing insight or memory in a different state of consciousness can be helpful.
+Our goal is to respond to what is needed, integrating across modalities as appropriate.